MujahidAbbas/gymflow/README.md

 ## 📋 About The Project

-**GymFlow** (FitHub SaaS) is a full-featured, multi-tenant gym management platform designed to handle all aspects of fitness center operations.
+**GymFlow** is a full-featured, multi-tenant gym management platform designed to handle all aspects of fitness center operations.
 Built with modern Laravel practices, this project demonstrates enterprise-level application architecture, payment integration, security best practices, and comprehensive testing.

 ### 🎯 Purpose